RevoU-FSSE-2/week-11-alyuza/README.md

 - **Steps:**
   1. Log in as an employee.
   2. Access the "Profile" section.
-  3. View personal details such as name, contact, job position, and salary.
+  3. View personal details such as name, job position, and salary.

 **Restriction on Viewing Other Profiles**